msavin/SteveJobs/README.md

  - Failed jobs are retried on server restart
  - No third party dependencies

 **The new 3.0 features repeating jobs and more improvements.** It can run hundreds of jobs in seconds with minimal CPU impact, making it a reasonable choice for many applications.
-To get started, check out the Quick Start below, take a look at the <a href="https://github.com/msavin/SteveJobs/wiki">**documentation**</a>, and/or try the <a href="http://jobsqueue.herokuapp.com">**live demo**</a>.
+To get started, check out the <a href="https://github.com/msavin/SteveJobs/wiki">**documentation**</a> and the <a href="#quick-start">**quick start**</a> below.

-## Developer Friendly UI and API
+## Developer Friendly GUI and API

 <img src="https://github.com/msavin/SteveJobs...meteor.schedule.background.tasks.jobs.queue/blob/master/GUI.png?raw=true">

-In addition to a powerful yet simple API, the Steve Jobs package offers an in-app development tool.
+In addition to a simple API, the Steve Jobs package offers an in-app development tool.
 After installing the main package, run the package command below and press Control + J in your app to open it.

 ```
 meteor add msavin:sjobs-ui-blaze